ZeroBone/OfficialEye/docs/usage/examples.md

 #### Feature classes

 Feature classes are a mechanism for grouping similar feature configurations together.
-This ensures readability and maintainability of large sets of features and their corresponding configurations.
+This ensures readability and maintainability of large feature sets and their corresponding configurations.
 Apart from that, by organizing features into classes, you streamline the configuration process and ensure consistent settings for similar types of information.

 Above, we have already used two feature classes - `line_with_russian_text` and `line_with_english_text`.
-Therefore, we have to define these classes, for example in the following way.
+Therefore, we have to define these classes, for example, in the following way.

 ```yaml title="driver_license_ru.yml (fragment)"
 feature_classes: